 Why you may see this warning

 ProtonMail alerts users of certain suspicious incoming emails to protect users from spam and phishing attacks.
-When you see this warning, it means the sender’s email address failed one of the domain validation checks (SPF, DKIM, or DMARC), which attempt to verify the sender.
+This message warns you that the sender’s email address failed one of the validation checks attempting to verify the sender, the DMARC check.

 A failed domain authentication could be an indication that the From field has been forged, a kind of abuse known as email spoofing.
 Spammers and hackers use spoofing to trick recipients into believing an email is legitimate.